Celebrating All Things Pickle at the Picklesburgh Festival

 As we mentioned at the start of this article, Picklesburgh is an incredibly popular event that has no shortage of crowds, and as such we have a few logistic items to keep in mind in order to have the best experience.

 As such, getting in early is your best chance to enjoy this one without being packed in with the crowds.
+Despite the new location in 2023, it is still a packed event.

 Finally, many of the restaurant vendors serve specialty cocktail creations along with their food, but we were told that cocktail sales are restricted to after roughly 4:00 pm on Friday and Saturday and between 12 and 5pm on Sunday.
 We did see beer sales at opening, however.